bcgov/smk-cli/docs/edit-an-app.md

 - Map Viewer (Leaflet)
 - Device (Auto-detect, Desktop, or Mobile)
-- Base map (basemaps from Esri and other sources)
+- Base map (basemaps from BC Government and Esri)

 You can use the map on the right to select your applications initial extent.
 When the application is launched, this is the location that the map will zoom to.
 By default the extent is a bounding box around British Columbia, Canada.

-To change your initial extent and zoom levels, you can pan and zoom the map using your mouse to the desired location using the provided leaflet "slippy" map.
+To change your initial extent and zoom levels, you can pan and zoom the map using your mouse to the desired location using the provided Leaflet "slippy" map.

 ## Layers

-The layers screen is more complex then the application screen, containing a default for for your layers and folders, and multiple sub-menu's for loading layers into your application.
+The layers screen is more complex then the application screen, containing a default for for your layers and folders, as well as multiple sub-menus for loading layers into your application.

 For a new application, the layer screen will initially display empty: